zoejbare/csbuild2/README.md

 What's still missing that exists in old CSBuild:
 - OSX, Android, and iOS support
-- "Chunking" - intelligently combining multiple translation units into one and breaking them back apart to improve build tunaround
+- "Chunking" - intelligently combining multiple translation units into one and breaking them back apart to improve build turn-around
 - Solution generation for Visual Studio and QtCreator
 - Build GUI showing the progress of individual files and projects as they're build
 - Dependency graph generation